dreyco676/Crowd-Sourced-Truth/succession-planning.md

 - Never printed unless that copy is controlled and can be destroyed

 **Recommended storage:**
-- [CryptPad](https://cryptpad.fr) — zero-knowledge encrypted, no account required for contributors, self-hostable
+- [CryptPad](https://cryptpad.fr) -zero-knowledge encrypted, no account required for contributors, self-hostable
 - A password manager with shared vault access (Bitwarden, 1Password Teams)
 - An encrypted local file (VeraCrypt) with copies held by two people in separate locations